 - Use care when working with hot sugar syrup mixtures – they are very hot and can stick to your skin if contact is made and cause deep burns.

-- Have all your ingredients ready and prep your cooking pan before starting the cooking process!
+- Have all your ingredients ready and prep your cooling pan before starting the process

-Homemade Peanut BrittleCuisine: Coal Region, Pa.
+Homemade Peanut BrittleCourse: Recipes, Sweet ThingsCuisine: Coal Region, Pa.
 DutchDifficulty: Intermediate

 2 cups sugar